Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 #### Speed

-Rather than moving foot by foot, move square by square on the Grid using your Speed in 5-foot segments.
-You can translate your Speed into squares by dividing it by 5.
+Rather than moving foot by foot, move square by square on the Grid using your **:rsc-spd: Speed**{ .rsc } in 5-foot segments.
+You can translate your **:rsc-spd: Speed**{ .rsc } into squares by dividing it by 5.
 For example, a Speed of 30 feet translate into 6 squuares.
-Consider writing your Speed in sqyares on your character sheet
+Consider writing your **:rsc-spd: Speed**{ .rsc } in sqyares on your character sheet

 #### Entering a Square